19 AI Tools for Technical Writers that Aren’t ChatGPT

 - Reduce translation costs: Teams can render content available in more languages by combining machine-assisted translation with AI-enabled translation.
 The result is on-the-fly translation of any document into any language the moment a user requests it.

 - Enhance content consistency: With the multiplication of authors contributing to documentation, AI tools are useful for reviewing text.
-They instantly suggest modifications to improve the content consistency, tone, complexity, and grammar.
+They instantly suggest modifications to improve content consistency, tone, complexity, and grammar.
 This streamlines the documentation workflow for tech writers, optimizing their tasks and improving the time to publication.

 To kick off the list, we have some tools that are conversational AI applications, much like ChatGPT.
 However, the tools below offer unique capabilities beyond natural language generation that distinguish them from the rest.